MultiVic/vicuna/README.md

 implements all vector load and store, vector integer[^1], vector fixed-point, vector integer reduction, vector mask, and vector permutation instructions.

+> [!NOTE]
+> This repository is a fork of https://github.com/vproc/vicuna

 [^1]: Currently, the vector integer divide instructions (i.e., `vdiv`, `vdivu`, `vrem`, and `vremu`) are still missing.